BrittniLudington/messenger-app-server/README.md

 - Returns array of all messages
 - For TESTING ONLY

+#### GET /messages

+- Parameters: id from body
+- Returns array of messages sent to that user id

 #### PUT /sending

 - Updates the status of read for the receiver